 - Powdered sugar for dusting

-1 Preheat the oven to 350F.
-Butter and lightly flour a 9X9 or 10X7 baking dish.
-Toss in the cherries and slivered almonds.
+1 Butter and flour baking dish, scatter with cherries and slivered almonds: Preheat the oven to 350°F. Butter and lightly flour a 9X9 or 10X7 baking dish.
+Scatter the cherries and slivered almonds over the bottom of the dish.

-3 Add the milk, Amaretto (or almond extract, if using), and vanilla extract.
+3 Add the milk, almond extract, and vanilla extract.
 Whisk until smooth.
-Pour into the baking dish.